Transgender people and military service: Belgium

 As of 2014, Belgium allowed transgender people to serve openly in its military forces.
 The policy of inclusion was reportedly still in effect in 2017.

 Bolivia

 The Armed Forces of Bolivia announced in 2013 that LGBT citizens would be allowed to serve beginning in 2015.
 As of 2014, Bolivia allowed transgender people to serve openly in the military.
 The policy of inclusion was reportedly still in effect in 2017.

 Brazil

 There is no law forbidding transgender people from serving in the Brazilian Armed Forces.
 Sexual orientation and gender identity cannot be an obstacle for entry into the police force or the military in Brazil, and some trans women and travestis can be conscripted, like some Brazilian male citizens.
 According to a survey conducted by the Institute of Applied Economic Research (IPEA) in 2012, 63.7% of Brazilians support the entry of LGBT individuals into the Brazilian Armed Forces, and do not see it as a problem.

+In Brazil, trans men are legally required to register for mandatory military service after rectifying legal sex, just like other male citizens.
+Advocacy groups and public defenders have been working to ensure their right to enlist is respected without discrimination.
+In 2023, the Public Defender's Office of the Federal District organized a special event to facilitate military registration for trans men, providing legal guidance and supporting them through the process.
+The initiative was part of broader efforts urging the Brazilian Armed Forces to implement clear policies that recognize gender identity and prevent unequal treatment during conscription.

+Meanwhile, trans women generally are not required to serve, but they can still be called up in cases of national emergency if they remain registered as male or if they don't cancel their reservist card.
+Activists and legal experts continue to advocate for clearer policies that address these unique challenges and ensure dignity and equal treatment for transgender people in the Brazilian Armed Forces.